-As we are facing the rapid evolution of the COVID-19 pandemic, our stores play an important role in providing essential products and services to our retail customers, local businesses and communities to respond to urgent needs such as keeping their homes clean and safe, dealing with unplanned emergency repairs or preparing for prolonged periods of time spent at home.
-Our goal is to be there when Canadians need us most while adapting our operations to respond adequately to this new reality.
+As we are facing the constant evolution of the COVID-19 pandemic, our teams work tirelessly to continue meeting the needs of our retail customers, local businesses and communities, both in store and online, while adapting our operations to respond adequately to our new reality.
 In doing so, the health and safety of our dedicated associates and valued customers remain a top priority.

 We thank all our customers for their understanding and cooperation as we navigate through these exceptional circumstances.